tirth2004/persistant-rbtree/README.md

 - `SNAPSHOT`: Create a new version snapshot
 - `VGET <version> <key>`: Get value from a specific version
+- `CHANGE <version>` : revert back to specified version

 Watch/Notify:

 - `WATCH <key> <operation>`: Watch a key for specific operations (SET/DEL/EDIT/ALL)
 - `UNWATCH <key> <operation>`: Stop watching a key
 - `UNWATCH`: Stop all watches

+Store/Load:

+- `STORE <file name>` : Store the current DB with all its SNAPSHOTS to the specified file
+- `VSTORE <file name>` : Store the current DB only without SNAPSHOTS to the specified file
+- `LOAD <file name>` : Load the DB with it's SNAPSHOTS from the specified file
+- `VLOAD <file name>` : Load the DB only from the specified file.

 Other: